 Step Four: Mix together the eggs with seasonings and milk and pour over the layers of hash browns, sausage and cheese.

 Can this Sausage Egg Breakfast Casserole be made the the night before?

 I have made this casserole many times the night before baking.
-Just assemble as you would up to step four and then cover and refrigerate overnight.
+Just assemble as you would up to pouring the eggs over the hash browns and then cover and refrigerate overnight.
 Add an extra 10-15 minutes to the total baking time in the morning.

 Easy-peasy and perfect for when you are entertaining.

 Is this Hashbrown Breakfast Casserole gluten-free?

 This sausage hash brown casserole can easily be made gluten-free.
 There are just a few things you need to watch out for.